MarkeyBass/task-list-django-nextjs/README.md

 When creating new task, it won't be added to the change list.
 The created task will be stored in the db first.

-# Run app on windows
+## Run app on windows

-## Server Setup
+# Server Setup

-1. Before starting, please ensure you have Python 3 and pip installed on your system.
+1. Before starting, please ensure you have Python 3, pip, nodejs and npm installed on your system.

 2. From the root of the project, navigate to the "server" directory: